awsdocs/amazon-ec2-user-guide/doc_source/connect-to-serial-console.md

    Use the [send\-serial\-console\-ssh\-public\-key](https://docs.aws.amazon.com/cli/latest/reference/ec2-instance-connect/send-serial-console-ssh-public-key.html) command to push your SSH public key to the instance\.
 This starts a serial console session\.

-   If a serial console session has already been started for this instance, the command fails\.
-It takes approximately 30 seconds between API calls before a new session can be established\.
+   If a serial console session has already been started for this instance, the command fails because you can only have one session open at a time\.
+It takes 30 seconds to tear down a session after you've disconnected from the serial console in order to allow a new session\.

    ```
    $ aws ec2-instance-connect send-serial-console-ssh-public-key \